Which city is cheaper, Istanbul or Tallinn?

 Both Istanbul and Tallinn are popular destinations to visit in the autumn with plenty of activities.
 The shopping scene and the natural beauty of the area are the main draw to Tallinn this time of year.
 Also, many travelers come to Istanbul for the city's sights and attractions, the shopping scene, and the natural beauty of the area.

 Tallinn is much colder than Istanbul in the autumn.
-The temperature in Tallinn is usually 7°C (44°F) in October, and Istanbul stays around 16°C (61°F).
+The daily temperature in Tallinn averages around 7°C (44°F) in October, and Istanbul fluctuates around 16°C (61°F).

 Tallinn usually receives less sunshine than Istanbul during autumn.
 Tallinn gets 92 hours of sunny skies, while Istanbul receives 169 hours of full sun in the autumn.